A partner in the Bristol casino project planned for Virginia thinks it could have a billion-dollar payoff.

 Voters can green-light the proposed $400 million casino project during the general election on Nov.
 3. It’s one of five potential casinos that could open in Virginia.

 In a lengthy social media post, McGlothlin implored voters to vote yes on the referendum.
-He argued it could revive the struggling economy of the city, which is near the Tennessee border.
+He argued the Virginia casino could revive the struggling economy of the city, which is near the Tennessee border.

 “It will bring billions in related economic development to our region,” McGlothlin wrote.